KeerthanaaSaravanan/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086
-## Name: keerthana S
+## Name: Keerthana S
 ## Roll no : 212223240070

-## Date of experiment : 10.03.25
+## Aim:

-## Aim: To Write and execute ALP on fundamental arithmetic and logical operations
+To Write and execute ALP on fundamental arithmetic and logical operations
 ## Components required: 8086  emulator
 ## Theory
  ## Running the Emulator :
 1. Download and install emu8086 (www.emu8086.com) It is usually installed in C:\EMU8086 subfolder in the “Windows” directory
 2. Run  emu8086 icon (on the desktop or in the c:\EMU8086 folder of window) It has green color